Quick Method of Accounting for GST/HST

 Use the Applicable rates table to determine which column to use in the above table.

-Do you make supplies in both participating and non-participating provinces?
+Supplies in both participating and non-participating provinces

 If you make supplies in both participating and non-participating provinces, you normally have to use more than one remittance rate.
 However, special rules apply when 90% or more of the eligible supplies you made in a reporting period were in either a participating province or a non-participating province.
 These rules are as follows: